 COVID-19 Reopening Matrix

-• Travelers entering England and who were fully vaccinated in the United Kingdom under the UK vaccination programme who have not been in a red list country in the 10 days before they arrive in England are exempt from quarantine.
-Fully vaccinated means that they must have had their final dose of an approved vaccine at least 14 days before the date they arrive in England.
-Quarantine and COVID-19 Testing:
+• Travelers entering the United Kingdom who were fully vaccinated in the United Kingdom under the UK vaccination program who have not been in a red list country in the 10 days before their arrival are exempt from quarantine.
+They must have had their final dose of an approved vaccine at least 14 days before arrival.

-- Children under 11, travelers from the Channel Islands, Ireland or the Isle of Man (the Common Travel Area (CTA)), and travelers from Ascension Island, the Falklands and St Helena are exempt.
+- Travelers from the Channel Islands, Ireland or the Isle of Man (the Common Travel Area (CTA)); and travelers from Ascension Island, the Falklands, and St Helena are exempt.